Russian cruiser Aurora: Second World War

-In 1922 Aurora returned to service as a training ship.
-Assigned to the Baltic Fleet, from 1923, she repeatedly visited the Baltic Sea countries, including Norway in 1924, 1925, 1928 and 1930, Germany in 1929 and Sweden in 1925 and 1928.
-On 2 November 1927, Aurora was awarded the Order of the Red Banner for her revolutionary merits.
+In 1922, Aurora returned to service as a training ship.

-During the Second World War, the guns were taken from the ship and used in the land defence of Leningrad.
+During the Second World War, her guns were taken from the ship and used in the land defence of Leningrad.
 The ship herself was docked in Oranienbaum port, and was repeatedly shelled and bombed.
-On 30 September 1941 she was damaged and sunk in the harbour.
+On 30 September 1941, she was damaged and sunk in the harbour.

 She was later salvaged and repaired after the war.

-To the present
+Postwar

+The ship was opened as a museum ship in Leningrad in 1957, as a monument to the October Revolution.